Kong/kongponents/docs/components/pagination.md

 An array of numbers of page sizes that the user can choose from.
 The default page sizes are: `[15, 30, 50, 75, 100]`.

 You can provide custom page sizes.
-The first one in the array will be the initial page size unless otherwise specified through [`initialPageSize` prop](#initialpagesize).
+The first number in the array will be the initial page size unless otherwise specified through the [`initialPageSize` prop](#initialpagesize).

 <KPagination :total-count="100" :page-sizes="[10, 20, 30, 40]" />